garonperceval/garonperceval.github.io/_pages/research.md

 Exploring how architectural spaces and built environments affect emotion, stress, and cognition.

-### Digital media and Social Emotional Development:
+### Digital media and social emotional development:

 Investigating the effects of digital media use on child and adolescent social emotional development